 General shipping profile is the default setting for your shipping.
 Create shipping zones and apply shipping rates to them to customize your overall profile.
 If a product or variant isn’t in a custom profile, it uses the general profile’s shipping rates.

 Additional shipping profiles help you handle products with varying shipping costs and regional availability.
 If you add a product or variant to a second shipping profile, then it is removed from the first profile.
 Shopify will automatically combine rates if the order includes products from different profiles, which means higher shipping costs.

-If you are finding a way to separate shipping rates this might be the solution.
+If you are finding a way to separate shipping rates, this might be the solution.
 For each of your vendors, you can create a separate shipping profile.
-With each vendor having their own shipping profile, it allows for combined rates at checkout when a customer purchases from separate vendors/shipping profiles.
+Each vendor has their shipping profile; it allows for combined rates at checkout when a customer purchases from different vendors/shipping profiles.
 Since each shipping profile has its own set of shipping rates, this allows your customers to buy multiple items from the same vendor and their order will be subject to the same rate(s).
 For example, if a customer purchases two items from two shipping profiles with a $20 flat shipping rate and $10 flat shipping rate, the customer will have to pay $30 in total.

 The Shipping from identifies the locations from where you can ship products from.
 For example, you have retail store locations but also want to ship from the home office, warehouse, and store inventory.

-Once you have your profile set up and products added, you’ll then create your shipping zones.
-These will correspond with each country you would like to set up shipping options in.
+Your shipping zones will correspond with each country you would like to set up shipping options in.
 For instance, if your main customer base will be in the US, but you also believe you will have some customers ordering from Canada and the UK, you will set up a shipping zone for the US, one for Canada, and one for the UK.
 Lastly, you can also set up a Rest of World zone that will cover all other countries.